How to make box brownies better

 We actually tried this recipe with and without espresso powder and in a blind taste test, everyone preferred the brownie recipe with espresso powder because it tasted more chocolate-y.

 You can purchase espresso powder in the baking aisle of your grocery store or on amazon.

 Lazy girl boxed brownies

-Here’s the BEST part – you combine all of those ingredients and the brownie mix in a bowl, and beat it together with an electric mixer.
+Here’s the BEST part for making box brownies better – you combine all of those ingredients and the brownie mix in a bowl, and beat it together with an electric mixer.